robertkleffner/conlangs/basic-features.md

 ## Adjective Marking

-1. Comparative: default no-comparison + (least cool, less cool, more cool, most cool, as cool as, more cool than, less cool than)
+1. Comparative: default no-comparison + (least cool, less cool, more cool, most cool, as cool as, more cool than, less cool than, -ish)

 ## Adverb Marking